I have been a work-at-home freelance writer and media professional for 20 years.

 Jobs for single moms with no degree or qualifications required

 Thankfully, many companies recognize that some good positions they need to fill don't benefit from a university degree.
-Also, there are many ways to be self-employed or a contract worker without going back to school — and still make very a very good living without going into student debt.
+Also, there are many ways to be self-employed or a contract worker without going back to school — and still make a very good living without going into student debt.
+You can also find a no background check job.

 Covid-19 closed many businesses and resulted in layoffs, and many parents were forced to quit their jobs because of a lack of child care.
-Thankfully, there are many opportunities to work at home, in part thanks to an increased acceptance of remote work during this pandemic.
+Thankfully, there are many opportunities to work at home, in part thanks to an increased acceptance of remote work throughout the pandemic.

 Administrative work is a broad description that can range from basic data entry that pays $15 per hour, to highly skilled executive assistant positions that earn multiple six-figure salaries with benefits — most of which can be done remotely.